Tijuana (2019 TV series)

-Tijuana is a 2019 Mexican Spanish-language crime web television series created by Zayre Ferrer and Daniel Posada and starring Damián Alcázar, Tamara Vallarta and Rolf Petersen.
+Tijuana is a Mexican Spanish-language crime television series created by Zayre Ferrer and Daniel Posada and starring Damián Alcázar, Tamara Vallarta and Rolf Petersen.
 The plot revolves around journalists in Mexico investigating Eugenio Robles's (Roberto Mateos) death and how it connects to Greorgio Mueller (Rodrigo Abed).
 The story is told with the reality of life in current-day Mexico as a backdrop, the world's most dangerous place for journalists.

 It is a co-production between Netflix and the American Spanish-language free-to-air TV station Univision, and was ordered direct-to-series.
 The first season premiered on Netflix streaming and Univision on April 5, 2019.